 Many people also use their name as their domain name with great success.
 This is a smart option if you don’t have a domain name in mind, but it can be difficult if your name is very common.
-What’s nice about using your name is that the blog can evolve over time, changing topics and interests with you while maintaining your audience.
+What’s nice about using your name is that the blog can evolve over time, changing with your interests while maintaining your audience.
 You never have to completely rebrand if you decide to change directions, which is great!

 Whatever domain name you decide on, what’s most important is that you like the name.
-Once you’ve chosen your blog name, you can register it through Bluehost’s step-by-step process.
+Once you’ve chosen your blog name, you can register it through this step-by-step process.

 Once you’ve decided on what your blog will be about, and have a name in mind, the next step is to choose a hosting provider.
 This is a service provider that stores the files and articles for your website.

-There are free options, like wordpress.org, but there is a big perception difference between having a blog that is myawesomeblog.wordpress.org, versus myawesomeblog.com.
-Secondly, because you’re paying for the service, you own all of your content and have full control over what happens to it.
+There are free options (like wordpress.org) but there is a big perception difference between having a blog that is myawesomeblog.wordpress.org, versus myawesomeblog.com.
+When you pay for the hosting service, you own all of your content and have full control over what happens to it.
 Most services that provide free hosting either make money through advertisements, collecting data, or otherwise.
 Owning your content and your own website is the right choice for the long run.

 Once you’ve registered your domain name, it’s time to choose a blogging platform and theme.
-If you think about your hosting provider is a house, your domain name is the street address, and the blogging platform and theme are the walls holding the house together and all the decorations.
+If you think about your hosting provider is a house, your domain name is the street address, and the blogging platform and theme are the walls holding the house together.